 Hot work permitWelding, cutting, brazing in fire-hazardous zonesFire Safety Rules (Gov. Decree 1479)

-Gas-hazardous work permitWork in gas-contaminated atmospheres, on gas pipelinesFederal Rules for HIF
+Gas-hazardous work permitIn gas-contaminated atmospheres, on gas pipelinesFederal Rules for HIF

 Confined space permitTanks, vessels, manholesOrder No. 903n, Federal Rules